Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 #### Prerequisites

 - At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md).
--The *Down payment allowed* setting is activated.
+- The *Down payment allowed* setting is activated.
 For detailed information, see [Down payments allowed](../UserInterface/02a_GlobalSettings.md#down-payments-allowed).

 #### Procedure